tHeStRyNg/coinbase/README.md

 ### Coinbase

 - A Vue Coinbase project built with Vue 3, TypeScript, TailwindCss, heroicons/vue, millify and vue3-smooth-scroll.
-- This project will enable you to learn how to use Rapid Api to fetch data from one of its huge collection of APIs.
+- This project is a similar froontend like Coinbase and will enable you to learn how to use Rapid Api to fetch data from one of its huge collection of APIs.

 #### Install